 The waiver also has more systematic ways to check for fraud as it relates to service provision by IPs.
-The program receives monthly reports which show that IPs may have provided services when a customer was in the hospital or nursing home or after a customer's death.
+EVV is used for financial integrity and accountability.
+The OA receives monthly reports clock-in/out data from EVV for dates of service when a customer was in the hospital or nursing home or after a customer's death.
 Any indication that the IP is not providing the correct hours of service and performing correct tasks for eligible customers are followed up on promptly.
 Any inappropriate payments must be repaid and backed off the claim.
 In addition, where there is indication that IPs have sought inappropriate payments, the OA takes corrective actions up to and including preventing the IP from providing future services in the program.

-The OA requires independent annual audits in compliance with 89 IL.
-Adm Code Section 686.100 (ADS) Provider Requirements and Section 686.250 Financial Reporting of Homemaker Service Providers.
-ADS and Homemaker providers must provide the licensing agency, the Illinois Department on Aging (IDOA), an annual audit report to be completed by an independent Certified Public Accountant in accordance with 74 IL.
-Adm Code 420.
-Subpart D. The audit report shall be filed at the main office of IDOA in Springfield, Illinois, within 6 months after the date of the close of the provider's business FY.
+The OA requires independent annual audits in compliance with 89 Ill.
+Admin.
+Code Section 686.100 ADS Provider Requirements and Section 686.250 Financial Reporting of Homemaker Service Providers.
+ADS and Homemaker providers must provide the licensing agency, the Illinois Department on Aging (IDOA), an annual audit report to be completed by an independent Certified Public Accountant in accordance with 74 Ill.
+Admin.
+Code Part 420, Subpart D. The audit report shall be filed at the main office of IDoA in Springfield, Illinois, within six (6) months after the date of the close of the provider's business FY.
 The OA obtains these reports directly from the provider.
 The OA and the licensing agency, IDoA, also communicate when there are provider compliance issues.
 A special review may be conducted based on these communications.